ItzRock/Hue-v3.0/README.md

   </ol>
 </details>

-## Hue 3.0's Current State
-Hue 3.0 is currently in a "NOT FINISHED" state, which means that:
-There will be bugs and you will need to make some of your own commands for now;
+## Bug Reporting
-Although if you would like to report a bug you can either use the <a href="https://github.com/ItzRock/Hue-v3.0/issues">Issues</a> panel for the repo, or just join our public development discord to directly talk to us (<a href="#contact">Contact</a>).
+if you would like to report a bug you can either use the <a href="https://github.com/ItzRock/Hue-v3.0/issues">Issues</a> panel for the repo, or just join our public development discord to directly talk to us (<a href="#contact">Contact</a>).
 <!-- ABOUT THE PROJECT -->
 ## About The Project